salcedoe/MtMdocs/docs/imageProcessing/ImageIntro.md

 Also, if you hover over the image in **`imageViewer`** you will notice that the pixel intensity varies between 0 and 255.

-!!! note "A word on Bit Depth and Numeric Classes
+!!! note "A word on Bit Depth and Numeric Classes"

       In the table above, notice that we use the same numeric class, **`uint16`**, for both 12-bit and 16-bit images.
 While images may be captured at bit depths such as 12-bit, numeric variables can never be 12-bit due to the way computer memory is chunked into bytes (8 bits).
 So, you can only have a variable that is 8-bit or 16-bit and nothing in between.
-This can cause display issues in  MATLAB (and other image processing applications) if you don't adjust the image dynamic range to match to the numeric variable's dynamic.
+This can cause display issues in MATLAB (and other image processing applications) if you don't adjust the image dynamic range to match the numeric variable's dynamic range.
 More on this later.

 ### Logical Class

-The most basic raster image is a **binary** image, which is comprised of all ones or zeros pixels, (or , trues or falses).
+The most basic raster image is a **binary** image, which is comprised of pixels that are either all ones or all zeros (or, trues or falses).
 The MATLAB class used for binary images is *logical*.
 We can easily create a binary image by typecasting (1) into a **logical** class.
 { .annotate}

-1.**Typecasting** coverts a variable from one data type to another.
-Typecasting is critical for the proper display of scientific images due to the way that these images are stored and (*sometimes*) improperly imported. *`moon2`*.
+1. **Typecasting** converts a variable from one data type to another.
+Typecasting is critical for the proper display of scientific images due to the way that these images are stored and (*sometimes*) improperly imported.

 ```matlab linenums="1" title="Typecast to logical"
 binary_moon2 = logical(moon2)